 3. Meditate Regularly

 Before you run off and say you don’t have time to meditate daily, I want you to know that even ten minutes a day will have a big impact.
 I also want to emphasize the daily aspect of this step.
 Regular, consistent meditation will help you access and activate the pineal gland.
 Learn more about how to start and stick to that meditation practice here.
+If guided meditations resonate with you, check out my guided meditations here.

 4. Add Some Chanting to Your Meditation Practice